Princess Marie Elisabeth of Saxe-Meiningen

-Princess Marie Elisabeth of Saxe-Meiningen (23 September 1853 – 22 February 1923) was the only daughter of Georg II, Duke of Saxe-Meiningen, by his first wife, Princess Charlotte of Prussia.
+Princess Marie Elisabeth of Saxe-Meiningen (23 September 1853 – 22 February 1923) was the only daughter of George II, Duke of Saxe-Meiningen, by his first wife, Princess Charlotte of Prussia.
 She was notable as a musician and composer.
 One of her most famous works is Romanze in F major for clarinet and piano.

 Early life

 Princess Marie Elisabeth was born on 23 September 1853 in Potsdam.
-She was the third child and only daughter of Georg, Hereditary Prince of Saxe-Meiningen, by his first wife, Princess Charlotte of Prussia, and had only one surviving brother, Hereditary Prince Bernhard.
+She was the third child and only daughter of Georg, Hereditary Prince of Saxe-Meiningen, by his first wife, Princess Charlotte of Prussia, and had one surviving brother, Hereditary Prince Bernhard.
 Her parents' marriage was very happy, as it was the rare instance of a love match rather than a marriage of state.
 In 1855, tragedy struck with the death of their younger infant brother; Charlotte died three months later of complications after childbirth of a baby son, two months earlier.
 This youngest brother died, one day old.
 Georg was inconsolable, but remarried several years later to Princess Feodora of Hohenlohe-Langenburg in order to provide a mother for his remaining young children.
 Marie Elisabeth's father succeeded as Duke Georg II of Saxe-Meiningen in 1866.
 His second marriage was unhappy; it produced three younger brothers (Ernst, Friedrich, and Viktor) for Marie Elisabeth before Feodora's death in 1872.

 Marie Elisabeth's father participated in the Franco-Prussian War, where he fought in nearly every battle.
 After the war, Georg II devoted himself to the stage, and his court became famous for its brilliance and culture.
 A year after Feodora's death, Georg II married for a third and last time to Ellen Franz, a stage actress.
 A happy marriage, together they founded the Meiningen Ensemble, which became the centre for dramatic art in Germany.